Where Does Reclaimed Chestnut Come From?

 Reclaimed Chestnut Lumber is American Chestnut wood from disassembled barns.
 It has been kiln dried (to kill any insects), de-nailed, and scanned for metal.

 Chestnut wood is easily worked by hand or machine and it stains, glues, and finishes well.
-The heartwood is coarse-grained and susceptible to splitting.
-Care must be taken if you are nailing it.
+The heartwood is coarse-grained and susceptible to splitting, so care must be taken if you are nailing it.
 It is not a first choice for turning because of the coarse grain.

 What Happened to the American Chestnut Trees?